connectedcars/react-native-slide-charts/README.md

 </td>
 <td align="left">

-Color for the line designating the area charted.
+Color for the line designating the data charted.

 </td>
 </tr>